LeafStarIvy/digitalgardenLeaf/src/site/notes/Home Base.md

 ### A story about me:
 I have always had the struggle that I wanted to do more in my life and needed to surpass different boundaries that I have in my life because of myself and from others.
 The world is far more complex and different than any of us realize or dare to imagine it be.
 You never really know how the other person experiences the world and how they think and feel because of it.
 You can of course create some kind of close world view/perspective when you know them well, but it still isn't close to how they experience it.
 You don't have the same neural connections and development as they had.
 In summary: The world of other people is alien.

 So while everything is going on in the world I wanted to begin a checkpoint for my life that I will work out my values and knowledge on.
 This is called a [[digital garden\|digital garden]].

 [Your values section - already written]

 ---

-## Navigation Hubs
+## Navigation

 ### 🧠 [[The Mind\|The Mind]]
-*Thinking, psychology, learning, consciousness, perspectives*
+*Thinking, psychology, learning, consciousness, perspectives* Anything related to the brain and how people can think and experience anything.
+Also includes influences and effects on the experience of oneself.
 ### 💪 [[The Body\|The Body]]
-*Health, nutrition, exercise, longevity, physical optimization*
+*Health, nutrition, exercise, longevity, physical optimization* What I am learning about the body and how I want to treat my own.
+I am going for health and capabilities.
 ### 🔨 [[The Workshop\|The Workshop]]
 *Projects, builds, creations, experiments*
+Projects I am working on and anything I am trying.
 ### ⚙️ [[Technical Knowledge\|Technical Knowledge]]
 *Networks, security, hardware, software, systems*
+This could come from anywhere.
+This is knowledge about any system, physical thing and stuff that isn't human but is real.
 ### 🌐 [[Social\|Social]]
-*People, communication, relationships, culture, influence*
+*People, communication, relationships, culture, influence* A list of stuff that is from or about other people.
+Could be both an about page created by anyone or summarized by me.
 ### 🌱 [[Personal Hub\|Personal Hub]]
 *My story, memories, values, identity, growth*
+All stuff personal to and about me.

 ### 🚀 [[Exploration\|Exploration]]
 *Future plans, bucket list, seeds, experiments*
+More for personal use.
+Things I am looking foreward too doing and or picking up.
+This content isn't finalized.

 ### 📚 [[The Library\|The Library]]
-*All books, videos, articles, quotes, podcasts across all domains*
+*All books, videos, articles, quotes, podcasts across all domains* Anything from the outside will be stored here as a note link to that specific place.
+Rule: As long as it is something not curated by me or changed in any way by me you can find it here.

 ### 🔗 [[Curated Knowledge/Systems\|Curated Knowledge/Systems]]
 *My workflows, methods, personal systems*
+Actual final notes of importance by me.
+This is what I distilled with my mind.

 ---